Petts Wood Circular walk

 - Walk underneath the railway lines and take the first path on your right when entering the woods.

-- Ignore the first path to the left but in 100m after a path joined from the left take the left fork.
+- Ignore the first path to the left but in 100m after a wide path joined from the left take the left fork marked by a birch.

 - In 130m at a 4-way junction turn left.

-- In 110m at a 4-way junction go straight and pass a bench.
+- In 120m at a 5-way junction go straight and pass a bench on the left hand side of the path.

 - In 150m at a 4-way junction go straight.